-The 36X Shallow Loamy Mesa Top - (Pinyon-Juniper) ecological site was drafted from the existing Shallow Loamy Mesa Top - (Pinyon-Juniper) range site -MLRA 39/48X (NRCS, March, 1995).
-This site was written prior to MLRA 36 being recognized in Colorado and this area was called MLRA 39 when it was written.
-This site occurs on mesa, dissected dipslopes, dissected dipslopes on cuestas, and structural benches.
-The soils are loamy in textures.
-Common soil textures are loamy sand, fine sandy loam, loam, cobbly fine sandy loam, gravelly sandy loam or channery fine sandy loam.
-Soils are derived from eolian deposits over residuum weathered from sandstone; colluvium over residuum weathered from sandstone; or residuum weathered from sandstone and shale.
+Southwestern Mountain - (Pinyon-Juniper) ecological site was drafted from the existing Southwestern Mountain - (Pinyon-Juniper) range site MLRA 36(NRCS, April, 1995).
+This site was written prior to MLRA 36 being recognized in Colorado and this area was called MLRA 34X when it was written.
+This site occurs on hills, mesas, dissected dipslopes, and dissected dipslopes on cuestas.
+The soils surface textures are very fine sandy loam, sandy clay loam to clay loam.
+Some gravels or stones may be present on the surface. .
+Soils are derived from are eolian deposits over residuum weathered from sandstone; eolian deposits derived from sandstone; colluvium over residuum weathered from sandstone or sandstone and shale; and residuum weathered from shale.
 It is a grass community with Pinyon and Utah Juniper community.
 It has an aridic ustic moisture regime and mesic temperature regime.
 The effective precipitation ranges from 12 to 16 inches.